 “Oh, quite, quite so.
 Allow me, sir, to introduce Miss Dodo Dupont, wizard of the ivory keys, and err… Steven Regret, tenor.
 And lastly sir, your humble servant Doctor Caligari!”
 The Doctor

 “Doctor Who…?”
 Bat Masterson

 “Yes!
 Quite right!”
 The Doctor

-Set design is quite good for a Who aswell.
-With the studio built Western sets clearly showing that a bit of money was spent on the featured locations.
+Set design is quite good aswell.
+With the studio built Western sets, clearly showing that a bit of money was spent – on the featured locations.

 The supporting actors – for the most part, tackle their roles with gusto.
 Although some of the accents are pretty bad and the [clearly] British actors keep letting their “Western Drawl” accents slip.

-For the first and only time in Who, each episode opens and ends with a sung Western ballad; which acts as narration.
-It helps give proceedings – a more authentic Western feel.
+For the first and only time in Who, each episode opens and ends, with a sung Western ballad; which acts as narration.
+It helps give proceedings – a slightly more authentic Western feel.

-The Gunfighters is a surprisingly entertaining Who, helped by a commited production effort, light-hearted turn from Hartnell and humourous script – that doesn’t try to take itself – too seriously.
+The Gunfighters is a surprisingly entertaining Who, helped by a commited production effort and light-hearted turn from Hartnell and humourous script; that doesn’t try to take itself – too seriously.